GRAPHITE: Generating Automatic Physical Examples for Machine-Learning Attacks on Computer Vision Systems: Experiments

-In both attacks, we use our own victim image of the source object and use an Internet image outside of the dataset for initialization to demonstrate that \alg does not rely on having training set images to initialize from.
-In our experiments we assume that object boundaries are available, but note they could be obtained automatically through an object segmentation network~\cite{objectsegmentation}.
+As in our white-box experiments in Section~\ref{sec:white-box}, we use Internet images outside of the dataset plus our own \texttt{Stop sign} picture since we had a physical sign available for initialization to demonstrate that \alg does not rely on having training set images to initialize from.
+In our experiments we assume that object boundaries are available but note they could be obtained automatically through an object segmentation network~\cite{objectsegmentation}.

-For ALPR, we use OpenALPR version 2.3.0, the latest freely available version.
-We treat the provided command line tool as a complete black-box.
-(Note that while this particular tool provides confidence info, others may not.
-Thus, we throw away any confidence info during our attack).
-For the initialization image, we use the same image but with a gray rectangle filled in with (127, 127, 127) at each pixel over the license plate.